leonardofaria/Helvetica2009/readme.txt

-A Wordpress theme created in April/2009.
+A Wordpress theme created on April/2009.
 Uses jQuery to alpha effects in menu and Twitter integration.

 Try: